Competitive and Revenue-Optimal Pricing with Budgets -- [latest version] [arXiv]

 [Simon Finster, Patrick Loiseau, Simon Mauras, Mathieu Molina, and Bary Pradelski]

-Selling Multiple Complements with Packaging Costs (submitted) [arXiv]
+Selling Multiple Complements with Packaging Costs [latest version] [arXiv]

-I study strategic bidding behaviour in three pay-as-bid multi-object auctions: a Product-Mix auction, a sequential auction, and a simultaneous auction.
-In a theoretical model, bidders are assumed to behave optimally, i.e. are maximising their expected surplus.
-This model predicts that, in equilibrium, the Product-Mix and the sequential format perform nearly identically with respect to bidder surplus, revenue, and welfare.
-The simultaneous auction performs only slightly worse than the other two formats.
-I test if the equivalences hold up in a virtual lab experiment.
-I consider a bidding environment identical to the theoretical model of an asymmetric market, but also study a bidding environment with symmetric bidders, a more general setting for which current Bayes-Nash equilibrium models cannot make predictions.
-The empirical results are mostly in stark contrast with predictions of the theory: the Product-Mix auction outperforms both other formats in bidder surplus and welfare, while the simultaneous auction generates the highest revenue.
-In the market with symmetric bidders, these results are much more pronounced: payoffs in the PMA are 90% (156%) higher than in the sequential (simultaneous) auction, and efficiency is 12% higher.
+We study strategic bidding behavior in three first-price auctions for substitute goods: a Product-Mix auction, a sequential auction, and a simultaneous auction.
+Theory predicts that in the unique risk-neutral Bayes-Nash equilibrium, the Product Mix and the sequential format perform nearly identically with respect to bidder surplus, revenue, and welfare, and the simultaneous auction only slightly worse.
+We test these predictions in a virtual lab experiment, considering an asymmetric market with a flexible bidder and competitive fringes, and a symmetric market with three flexible bidders.
+The empirical results do not completely align with the theory: the Product-Mix auction outperforms both other formats in bidder surplus and welfare, while the simultaneous auction generates the highest revenue.
+With symmetric bidders, payoffs in the PMA are 90% (156%) higher than in the sequential (simultaneous) auction, and efficiency is 12% higher.